Managed SVN Hosting

 Git: Distributed development, open source projects.

-Many development environments such as Eclipse, PHPStorm or Visual Studio already have a Subversion client integrated and can carry out commits, checkouts and updates directly.
+Many development environments such as Eclipse, PhpStorm, or Visual Studio already have a Subversion client integrated and can carry out commits, checkouts, and updates directly.

 A copy of the central repository is created on the local hard drive via a so-called checkout.
+This also works like this on the Linux command line:

 svn checkout http://YourUserName@svnXYZ.saas-secure.com/svn/myProject

-Only after a commit are the changes transferred to the central Subversion server and are also visible to all other users.
+The copy can now be changed, expanded, or parts can be deleted.
+Only after a commit are the changes transferred to the central Subversion server and become visible to all other users.

 Yes.